tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 ```
 {{% /tab %}}
 {{% /tabs %}}

+> **Asymmetric Distance Computation (ADC):** When a query is executed, we *do not* compress the query vector.
+Instead, we compute the exact distance between the uncompressed query sub-vectors and the 256 possible centroids in the codebook, caching these in a fast lookup table.
+We then sum these pre-computed distances using the quantized data vector's integer IDs.
+This asymmetric method avoids dual-quantization error while remaining extremely fast.

 > **Note on PQ Distances:** PQ returns an *approximation* of the true distance.
 In practice, systems usually fetch a larger pool of candidates (e.g., $k \times 10$) using the fast compressed index, and then **re-rank** them by calculating exact distances against the uncompressed vectors in memory to restore the final, accurate ordering.